'Time for this to end': Trump team asks for acquittal at impeachment trial

 “Responding to an unpublished manuscript that may be - some reporters have an idea of maybe what it says - that’s what the evidence (is) - if you want to call that evidence.
 I don’t know what you’d call that.
 I’d call it inadmissible,” Sekulow added.

-Some Republican senators proposed that Bolton’s manuscript be made available for senators to review on a classified basis, an idea rejected by top Senate Democrat Chuck Schumer.

-Schumer stepped up his party’s calls for Bolton to be summoned as a trial witness.
-Senate Republicans, who have so far refused to allow any witnesses or new evidence in the trial, faced mounting pressure from Democrats and some moderates in their own party to summon Bolton.

-The trial will determine whether Trump is removed from office after being impeached by the Democratic-led House of Representatives last month on charges of abuse of power and obstruction of Congress arising from his conduct toward Ukraine.

-Trump is expected to be acquitted in the 100-seat Senate, where his fellow Republicans hold 53 seats.
+Trump’s fellow Republicans hold 53 seats in the Senate.
 A two-thirds majority is needed to remove him from office under the U.S. Constitution.

-“Looking at the manuscript makes sense to me.
-But we’re not going to just call John Bolton.
-If you call John Bolton, we’re calling everybody.
-We’re not just going to call one witness,” said Republican Senator Lindsey Graham, a close Trump ally who was at the White House on Tuesday morning.
+Some Republican senators who oppose calling witnesses proposed that Bolton’s manuscript be made available for senators to review on a classified basis, an idea rejected by top Senate Democrat Chuck Schumer.

 “What an absurd proposal.
-It’s a book,” Schumer told reporters about the proposal floated by Graham and fellow Republican Senator James Lankford, saying there was no need to read the manuscript in a classified setting “unless you want to hide something.”
+It’s a book,” Schumer told reporters about the proposal floated by Republican Senators Lindsey Graham and James Lankford, saying there was no need to place the manuscript for review in a classified setting “unless you want to hide something.”

 Schumer criticized Trump’s legal team for stating during its arguments to the Senate that there was no eyewitness testimony detailing abuse of power by Trump, “when we know that John Bolton has eyewitness testimony and is willing to testify.”